Stage one: Establish whether there is a genuine redundancy situation

-If the proposal concerns a pool of roles and there are more employees in the "pool" than the proposed redundancies (e.g. there are 5 law lecturers, and the employer is proposing to reduce this by 2), the employer must establish selection criteria to be used to decide on which employees will be selected for potential redundancy if the proposal goes ahead.
+If the proposal concerns a pool of roles, and there are more employees in the "pool" than the proposed redundancies (e.g. there are 5 law lecturers, and the employer is proposing to reduce this by 2).
+In that case, the employer must establish selection criteria to decide which employees will be selected for potential redundancy if the proposal goes ahead.

-An employer needs to propose fair selection criteria that it is going to rely on to select those employees occupying roles within the pool that will be selected for redundancy if necessary.
-The selection criteria should be objective and not based on personal subjective opinion.
+An employer must propose fair selection criteria that it will rely on to select those employees occupying roles within the pool that will be selected for redundancy if necessary.
+The selection criteria should be objective and not based on personal subjective opinions.

 Potentially fair selection criteria may include, but is not limited to: